IQSS/zeligproject.org/Sphinx/source/community.rst

    .. container:: rightside

-      | Register to the Zelig google group and ask questions or participate in discussions on how to use Zelig.
+      | Register to the 'Zelig google group <https://groups.google.com/forum/#!forum/zelig-statistical-software>' and ask questions to the community or participate in discussions on how to use Zelig.

 |